 The pre-launch will take place immediately after your two weeks of pre-pre-launch and right before the open cart phase.
 The exact length varies with each launch strategy but typically runs between 10 – 17 days.

 The best pre-launch strategy will depend on your unique course and various factors such as the price of the course, your audience, and where it falls in your sales funnel strategy but the most common types of pre-launches are a 4-part free video series, a webinar launch or a free challenge.
+The free Launch Campaign Matrix Workshop goes into a lot more detail on these campaigns.

 Facebook ad for Jeff Walkers Product Launch Formula Pre-Launch